MEDIABLOCKAI/docs/getting-started.md

 ```

 {% hint style="success" %}
-After running the script successfully, you will see your address in the [health](https://status.cmn.io/) site.
+After running the script successfully, you will see your address in the [health](https://status.MBC.io/) site.
 {% endhint %}

 ### Step 5: Stake and/or delegate!

 #### Stake

-To stake cmn tokens, all you should do is send your Crypto Media Network tokens to the Crypto Media Network Coin Consensus contract address over the CMN Coin network from the validator address.
+To stake MBC tokens, all you should do is send your Media Block Network tokens to the Media Block Network Coin Consensus contract address over the MBC Coin network from the validator address.

 {% hint style="success" %}
-The CMN  Coin Consensus contract address: `0x37B862ACc9482A80DeebE301e43A4d3959F1Ef95`
+The MBC  Coin Consensus contract address: `0x37B862ACc9482A80DeebE301e43A4d3959F1Ef95`
 {% endhint %}

-The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to CMN Coin and send the Crypto Media Network tokens \(native tokens\) to the Consensus contract address.
+The easiest way to do so, is to import your private key or key-store file to your favourite wallet \(for example Metamask\), switch network to MBC Coin and send the Media Block Network tokens \(native tokens\) to the Consensus contract address.

 {% hint style="info" %}
 You can find your key-store \(containing your private key\) and the password for the created account in:

-`$HOME/cmnnet/config/keys/cmn/UTC--xxxx`
+`$HOME/MBCnet/config/keys/MBC/UTC--xxxx`

-`$HOME/cmn/config/pass.pwd`
+`$HOME/MBC/config/pass.pwd`
 {% endhint %}

 #### Delegate

-To delegate, just send the CMN tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.
+To delegate, just send the MBC tokens from any address to the Consensus contract address with the data: `0x5c19a95c000000000000000000000000<address without 0x>`.

 {% hint style="success" %}
 Example: